-I was working a casual job at the university, the dot com bubble” of crazy internet company valuations had just burst, and I was about to graduate with average grades from a business management degree with absolutely no intention of getting a full time job.
+I was working a casual job at the local university, the “dot com bubble” of crazy internet company valuations had just burst, and I was about to graduate with average grades from a business management degree with absolutely no intention of getting a full time job.

 I had played around with the internet for several years by then (I went online in 1998, and graduated university in 2002).
 I spent time in newsgroups and forums, reading up about tennis and card games, and getting excited by some of the crazy money that was flying around for internet companies during the peak of the bubble.

-Coming from Brisbane, which back then was certainly not a hot bed for internet companies, I wasn’t exactly surrounded by people like me.
+Coming from Brisbane in Australia, which back then was certainly not a hot bed for internet companies, I wasn’t exactly surrounded by people like me.

 I didn’t know any other entrepreneurs besides a handful of people who had businesses in the real world.
 These were small business owners who had little corner store cafes, boutique craft shops or a small accountancy practice.
 Not the kind of businesses I was interested in starting.